 I didn’t realize how much adult children worry you, need you, and depend on you.
 I’m slowly figuring it out, but it really is a lifelong job.”

-A casual scroll through parental regret communities will showcase parental regret for numerous reasons, including choosing the wrong co-parent, losing their free time, struggling financially, and not realizing how difficult parenting is.
+A casual scroll through parental regret communities showcases parental regret for numerous reasons, including choosing the wrong co-parent, losing their free time, struggling financially, and not realizing how difficult parenting is.

 Contemplating Whether To Have Children or Not

 Though firmly child-free for most of my life, I did have an internal struggle in my mid-thirties.
-If I was going to have children, I’d have to do it soon.
+If I were going to have children, I’d have to do it soon.

 Entering a relationship with a father sparked the struggle.
 His daughter was a joy.
 I fell in love with her more than with the dad!
 She was an incredible little girl full of heart and personality.
 As my relationship with her grew, I got a tiny taste of what it would be like to be a mom, and I liked it.